What is Skin Biopsy

-A biopsy of a lesion of the skin, such as in mole removal or tumor removal, can help your doctor tell the difference between a skin cancer and a benign, or noncancerous, lesion.
+A biopsy of a lesion of the skin can help your doctor tell the difference between a skin cancer and a benign, or noncancerous, lesion.
 The skin sample obtained during a biopsy is sent to a laboratory for examination under a microscope.

 Darilyn Campbell Falck, MD

 Francisco Talavera, PharmD, PhD